KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 The type of `rootCommandValue` is `IncrementalValueProvider<System.Collections.Immutable.ImmutableArray<Models.CommandModel?>>`.
 You could simplify this content by calling `Select`.

 There are two kinds of output in this generator.
-Code that is always output, and code that is only output if there are data models.
-The
+This code uses a partial class that includes a portion that contains a method that is always available for discoverability.
+The other partial of this class provides the implementation.
+The partial class that is always available is output using the `RegisterPostInitializationOutput` method, and the part that depends on the the presence of data models is output using the `RegisterSourceOutput` method:

 ```csharp
     initContext.RegisterPostInitializationOutput((postInitContext) =>